In this article, we will see

 for admin users and add content

-prefix for all other tables except the settings
+prefix for all other tables.

 /config/twill.php